uwescience/ADUniverse/results.md

 ![](chg_sp_time.png)

-Attached ADUs, on the other hand, are negatively associated with both market and assessed value relative to comparable homes.
+The average values illustrated in the figures above, however, mask considerable heterogeneity in housing characteristics, all of which come to bear on the market and assessed value of the home.
+Controlling for this heterogeneity, we find that attached ADUs are negatively associated with both market and assessed value relative to comparable homes.
 Although the value gap has closed over time and continues to close, there is still a sizeable difference.

 Taken together, these findings indicate a continuing increase in the desirability of AADUs and DADUs for potential buyers, but they also suggest that interventions may be needed in order to more accurately approximate the value added to a parcel through ADU construction.
 Qualitative evidence, for instance, points to the fact that neither private home appraisers nor county assessors have the frameworks or capacities to value ADUs.
 Increasing communication and collaboration between Seattle Department of Planning and Community Development and the King County Assessor’s office to better quantify ADU value may ameliorate these issues and increase the profitability of ADU for the homeowners.